henryw374/henryw374.github.io.old/_posts/2021-02-19-clojurescript-firebase-simple.md

 ## 'Realtime database' with Re-Frame

-Pushing data to the database is pretty straightforward and well documented and you can imaging how those calls might be wrapped up as [Re-Frame 'effects'](https://day8.github.io/re-frame/api-builtin-effects/#what-are-effects).
+Pushing data to the database is pretty straightforward and well documented and you can imagine how those calls might be wrapped up as [Re-Frame 'effects'](https://day8.github.io/re-frame/api-builtin-effects/#what-are-effects), as they have been in the 'todo' demo app.

 Listening for data with Re-frame is a bit more interesting though.
-Similar to the atom that contained the auth data above, we can have a function to return an atom containing the current value at some path in the Firebase database:
+Similar to the atom that contained the auth data above, we can have a function to return a Reaction (same thing as reactive atom effectively) containing the current value at some path in the Firebase database:

 ```clojure
 (defn on-value [{:keys [path]}]